CUET History Syllabus

 Question Pattern and How to Prepare History for CUET

 History syllabus for CUET: CUET (UG) is conducted by the National Testing Agency (NTA) once a year.
 It has released the official CUET History syllabus on its official website.
 The same has been discussed, along with some essential preparation tips and strategies.
-According to the NTA, the History syllabus for CUET will be the complete NCERT class 12 syllabus for History.
+According to the NTA, the CUET syllabus for all the domain subjects will be the complete NCERT class 12 syllabus for respective subjects.
 Candidates are advised to review the detailed CUET history syllabus and prepare for the exam to ensure they don’t fall behind their peers.

 The History syllabus for CUET includes chapters like -